 Forcibly closes the current screen.

-This is usually equivalent to pressing ESC (LEAVESCREEN), but will bypass the screen's input handling.
+Running this tool is usually equivalent to pressing Esc (LEAVESCREEN), but will bypass the screen's input handling.
 This is intended primarily for development, if you have created a screen whose input handling throws an error before it handles Esc (or if you have forgotten to handle Esc entirely).

-Warning: If you run this script when the current screen does not have a parent, this will cause DF to exit immediately.
+Warning: If you run this script when the current screen does not have a parent, this will cause DF to exit imme-diately.
 These screens include: